LiuYuancheng/Cluster_User_Emulation_System/README.md

 ### Introduction

-The Cluster User Emulation system operates within a network/compute cluster environment, simulating multiple users' actions and monitoring their network traffic and local activities.
+The Cluster User Emulation System operates within a network/compute cluster environment, simulating multiple users' actions and monitoring their network traffic and activities.
 This system serves various purposes, including:

-- Providing a repository with benign and malicious activities&traffic library module for customers to create customized complex "Human/Hacker" type actions.
+- Providing a library repository with benign and malicious activities&traffic plugin module for customers to create customized complex "Human / Hacker / device" type actions.
-- Providing automatically robotic processes and tasks(RPT) or repeating/replaying specified attacking activities of red team and defense activities of blue team during cyber exercise/event.
+- Providing automatically robotic processes and tasks (RPT) or repeating/replaying specified attacking path/scenario of red team and defense activities of blue team during cyber exercise/event.
 - Generating network traffic flows with different protocols for target system penetration testing, service stress testing or using for network security research projects.
 - Providing the management interface for monitoring and controlling the tasks, processes, network traffic, node activities, and group-users interactive actions.
 - Establishing repeatable test environments for testing and verifying AI/ML trained models.